-'Modi govt committed to fulfilling Paswan's commitments towards welfare of poor, development of Bihar'

-Modi govt committed to fulfilling Paswan's commitments towards welfare of poor, development of Bihar
+Modi govt committed to fulfilling Paswan's commitments: Amit Shah

 New Delhi, Oct 8: Home Minister Amit Shah on Thursday expressed grief over the demise of Union Minister Ram Vilas Paswan and said it has created a void in Indian politics.
 Paswan, 74, passed away at a hospital here on Thursday.